rkasper/cv-creator/README.md

 I want to edit my resume once, and have it look the same in all output formats...

 This little script seamlessly converts my CV from Markdown to elegant PDF.
+Along the way, it generates a great looking HTML file and a good-enough Word file.
+(The vertical line spacing in the Word file is wonky; to fix it, you'll have to manually reformat everything to be single-spaced.)

 ## How does it work?